 The following information is given with respect to the four nominees for election at the Meeting and the other six directors whose terms of office will continue after the Meeting, and includes a description of the particular experience, qualifications, attributes or skills that led the Board to conclude that each of the nominees and directors should serve as members of the Board.
 Except as noted below, each of the nominees and directors has held the same position, or another executive position with the same employer, for the past five years.
-One of our directors, William J. Carroll, reached age 75 in August 2019, and will therefore retire from our Board effective as of the Meeting in accordance with the retirement standards set forth in our Corporate Governance Guidelines.

-Nominees for election at the Meeting to terms expiring in 2023:
+Nominees for election at the Meeting to terms expiring in 2026: